rosell-dk/connect-4/README.md

 - Docker
 - More sound effects:
   - When user tries to play a piece, but the slot is full
-  - When the game is won
+  - Play a fanfare when the game is won